 Data Mesh for Enterprise Query Performance in a Multi-Tenant environment

-This case study aims to analyze the successful integration of a multi-tenant distributed data mesh and self-service consumption zone in near real-time at a global Hosting Enterprise.
-It provides an overview of the company, the challenges faced during the integration process, and the solutions implemented to overcome those challenges.
+This case study aims to analyze the successful integration of a multi-tenant distributed data mesh and self-service consumption zone in near real-time at a Global Hosting Enterprise.
+It provides the challenges faced during the integration process, and the solutions implemented to overcome those challenges.

 Design and implement a code migration strategy from legacy Cloudera to Databricks on GCP.
 The goal was to provide a true Data and Application delivery system that would exist in a multi-cloud environment with a single DevSecOps Strategy.

 The company faced several challenges during the technology integration process, including: